preet-school/Microsoft-Small-Basic/README.md

 https://t.co/yDnKgVbgMM

-More blogs are coming from him!
+More blogs are coming from me!
 I will regularly update this for you guys :D

+# Important!
+As now I shifted to Mac, the file formats will not be .sb, but .txt so yeah sorry :(